 Norway: Ah, fresh breeze from the window, all year round.
 Thick duvets all the way up to the chin, winter temperatures in the room, slippers ready by the chunky carpet on the floor.
 No headaches, no old air (as we like to put it), cold nose but a really, really warm body.
 And the comforting sound of rain or wind slowly lulling you to sleep.

-Spain: For PUTA’s sake do not open the window, are you LOCO?
-Turn on the heat, make sure the vents are closed, the fan is off and that #noairwhatsoever is let in.
+Spain: For PUTA’s sake, do not open the window – are you LOCO?
+Turn on the heat, make sure the vents are closed, the fan is off, and that #noairwhatsoever is let in.
 If there is a tiny breeze from like, your cat sighing, we will get sick.
-We will get a cold, sniffy noses, sore throats and probably swine flu, aids and rabies.
+We will get a cold, sniffy noses, sore throats and probably flu, aids and rabies.
 And we will not be subtle about it.
-We will complain and we will let you know every five seconds that YOU ARE TO BLAME.
+We will complain, and we will let you know every five seconds that YOU ARE TO BLAME.

 Bringing kids into bars

 Norway: The first sign of real child abuse.
 Call teachers, neighbors, the police, social services and the pope.
-This child is being molested by every single person inside the family, and it is plausible to conclude with both violence and general psychological torture, all to be blamed on the occasional beer within the presence of ~a child~.
-All future offsprings will be automatically aborted by the prime minister herself.
+This child is being neglected by every single family member, and it is plausible to conclude with both violence and general psychological torture, all to be blamed on the occasional beer within the presence of ~a child~.
+All future offsprings will be automatically aborted by the prime minister personally.

-Spain: A bar is a social place, where there may or may not be a drunk fellow.
+Spain: A bar is a social place, where a drunk fellow may or may not appear.
 Anyhow, your kids will not really notice, nor be frightened by them, considering that present parents won’t treat mentioned drunk people as something shameful nor dangerous.
-Most people however will have a couple of cañas and some tapas, while having their kids run around just like in the average Starbucks.
-Parents don’t drink enough to get affected by it, and kids are usually having fun with other kids, while their folks earn a well deserved break from everyday life.
+Most people, however, will have a couple of cañas and some tapas, while having their kids run around just like in the average Starbucks.
+Parents ideally don’t drink enough to get affected by it, and kids are usually having fun with other kids, while their folks earn a well-deserved break from everyday life.
 All are happy.